SIBO Breath Test Diet Guideline – General Requirements and Sample Menu

 During the SIBO breath test diet preparation period you may consume ONLY:

 • Chicken, turkey, fish, lean beef or lamb.
+Avoid fatty cuts and avoid pork.
 Baked or broiled or gently fried in a small amount of oil

 • Salt and pepper- no other seasonings

 • Plain steamed white rice (not Basmati.
-Jasmine is best.
-Please cook fresh for each meal – reheated rice becomes a resistant starch and can interfere with the breath test).
+Jasmine is best).
+Please cook fresh for each meal – reheated rice becomes a resistant starch and can interfere with your test results.

-• A small amount of hard cheese such as parmesan or pecorino.
+• Amall amounts of hard cheese such as parmesan or pecorino.

 • Weak black tea or coffee, or water.
 No sugar (stevia is OK)

-DO NOT eat any of these foods if you react to them or exclude them for other reasons.
+DO NOT eat any of the allowed foods if you react to them or exclude them for other reasons.

 The second 12 hours DO NOT eat or drink anything, except water.